CraigFoote/docker_compose/galleries/README.md

 The Angular UI listens on port 443, communicating with the rest service on port 8000.

-Start with `docker compose --verbose up -d` and test with http://localhost:8001.
+Start with `docker-compose --verbose up -d` and test with http://localhost:8001.